Uthsho/Uthsho/README.md

 - 💬 Ask me about Anything
 - 📫 How to reach me: DM 'uthsho' on Discord
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
-I love anime and games
+I love anime and games.
+Dangers in my heart too good fr.

 # Some past/current projects I have worked on:
 - [Galaxies](https://top.gg/bot/814441758037377045).
 It had reached 25k+ servers when it was active.